EVEROLIMUS- everolimus tablet

 Take everolimus tablets with or without food.
 If you take everolimus tablets with food, always take everolimus tablets with food.
 If you take everolimus tablets without food, always take everolimus tablets without food.

-Your doctor will do regular blood tests to check your kidney function while you take everolimus.
+Your doctor will do regular blood tests to check your kidney or liver function while you take everolimus.
 It is important that you get these tests done when your doctor tells you to.
-Blood tests will monitor how your kidneys are working and make sure you are getting the right dose of everolimus and other transplant medications they may be on (cyclosporine and tacrolimus).
+Blood tests will monitor how your kidneys or liver are working and make sure you are getting the right dose of everolimus and other transplant medications you may be on (cyclosporine or tacrolimus).

 If you take too much everolimus, call your doctor or go to the nearest hospital emergency room right away.